Student Oath (Turkey): Annulment

 On 8 September 2013, the Official Gazette announced that the practice of reciting the Student Oath was abolished.

-This move was part of a “democratization package” introduced by the Justice and Development Party (AKP) which included other pro-Islamic and anti-secularist actions including removing the ban on women wearing headscarves in parliament.
+This move was part of the controversial “Democratization Package” introduced by the Justice and Development Party (AKP) which had anti-discriminatory policy changes to aid the peace process.
+Kurdish politicians criticized the changes as insufficient, while some viewed them, particularly the lifting of the ban on headscarves in parliament, as going against the nationalist and secular Constitution of Turkey.

 However, many welcomed the repeal of the oath because it was seen as exclusionary to Turkey's minorities.